General Social Media Guidelines

 Be transparent.
 Be honest about your identity.
 If you are authorized by your supervisor to represent UW-Stevens Point in social media, say so.
 If you choose to post about UW-Stevens Point on your personal time, please identify yourself as a UW-Stevens Point faculty or staff member.
 Never hide your identity for the purpose of promoting UW-Stevens Point through social media.

-Do not use UW-Stevens Point in your Twitter handle if your account will be personal.
+Do not use UW-Stevens Point in any of your social media handles if your account will be personal.
 Do not communicate with the media or other external audiences in an official capacity when you intend for your account to be personal.
 A good resource about transparency in online communities is “Disclosure Best Practices Toolkit” at socialmedia.org/disclosure.

 Get permission when representing others.
 Ensure before photo sessions that the university (or partner organization, such as an elementary school) holds permission to photograph and publish any individuals pictured in private meetings or gatherings.
 Get written permission for children younger than 18.
 Do not cite university faculty, staff, students, vendors, business partners or other members of the UW-Stevens Point community in quotes without approval from the person or party cited.
 Do not post anonymous or unattributed quotes.
-Please contact University Communications and Marketing to ensure prearranged photo shoots or publications that spotlight faculty members are university approved.
+Please contact University Communications and Marketing to ensure prearranged photoshoots or publications that spotlight faculty members are university approved.
+When posting someone else's photo on social media, get permission and credit them by listing their handle in the post's caption.
+See an example, here.

 Be judicious.
 Make sure your efforts to be transparent comply with privacy, confidentiality or legal guidelines or laws.
 It is your responsibility to know the laws, university ethics policies and professional ethics associated with this type of work.
 If you need training, please inform your supervisor and request recommendations from University Communications and Marketing staff.
 Never comment on anything related to university legal matters, crises, emergencies, litigation or parties we are in litigation with without approval from University Communications and Marketing.
 Be smart about protecting yourself, your privacy and UW-Stevens Point information.
 What you publish is widely accessible, so consider the content carefully.